Is Now A Good Time To Buy A Car? 7 Timely Statistics + Advice

 If you decide against a significant down payment, know that it’s a really good idea to get GAP Insurance.
 This protects you in the case of a total loss if you owe more on your loan than the vehicle is worth.
 Anyone who puts less than 20% as a down payment on a vehicle should have GAP insurance.
 Just because the value is high right now doesn’t mean that it always will be!
 When you drive off the lot you immediately lose a significant chunk of value as the car is no longer considered ‘new.’
 Plus, taxes and fees make up at least 7% of that purchase price as well.

-7. Why and How to Shop Around For Financing
+7. Why and How to Shop Around For Financing.

 Being prepared with a preapproval beforehand gives you a significant advantage.
 It gives you a baseline for rate, monthly payment, and loan amount, plus gives you negotiating power with the dealer.

 Multiple pre-approvals won’t hurt your credit as long as they’re all done within 14 days.
 The dealer is not always going to have the best rate, terms, and overall deal.
 You may discover that a credit union pre-approval will earn you an ideal rate, while big banks and car dealerships' rates may be higher.
 Some lenders will only finance your vehicle if you buy it through an independent or franchise dealer, while others accept private party auto sale loans as well - like Copper State Credit Union.
+Another differentiating factor is whether the lender offers longer-term loans or not.

 Another factor to consider is this: a slight change in interest rate (like a quarter percent) won’t make much of a difference in your monthly payment.
 Many people find it’s more convenient to stay with your current lender or one you’ve had prior experience with.